 Congressional Action.
-The House bill adds \$1.3 billion to the DOD request for procurement funds, primarily to upgrade and keep open production lines for M1A1 and M1A2 tanks (\$400 million), and buy tank survival kits (\$100 million), improved recovery vehicles \$100 million), 8 MQ-1 Predators (\$77 million).
+The House bill adds \$1.3 billion to the DOD request for procurement funds, primarily to upgrade and keep open production lines for M1A1 and M1A2 tanks (\$400 million), and buy Tank Urban Survival Kits (\$100 million), improved recovery vehicles (\$100 million), 8 MQ-1 Predators (\$77 million).
 The measure also proposes to spend \$100 million to keep the C-17 production line open even though it is not clear whether additional planes will be needed.

-Preferring to buy new uparmored HMMWVs rather than rebuild old ones, the House Appropriations Committee swapped \$480 million in recapitalization monies to procurement, bringing the total for new HMMWVs to \$890 million, which would buy about 6,850 vehicles at about \$130,000 each.
+Preferring to buy new uparmored HMMWVs rather than rebuild old ones, the House Appropriations Committee swapped \$480 million in recapitalization monies to buy new vehicles, bringing the total for new HMMWVs to \$890 million, which would buy about 6,850 vehicles at about \$130,000 each.
 The Committee argues that buying new vehicles is more appropriate because these would be uparmored whereas the repaired vehicles would not and therefore would not be usable in combat.
 If the recapitalized HMMWVs are not suitable for combat, then it's not clear why DOD included that funding in the supplemental.
 DOD does not show how their funding request meshes with the Army's requirements in theater.
-In recent years, the Army has received about \$3.2 billion to purchase 18,129 uparmored HMMWVs, which is close to their March 2005 requirement, a requirement which was increased in late February 2006.
-The supplement is the supplement of the supple
+In recent years, the Army has received about \$3.2 billion to purchase 18,129 uparmored HMMWVs, which is close to their March 2005 requirement, a requirement which was increased in late February 2006.49